The Tragus Piercing: Everything You Need To Know

 Clean your piercing twice a day with a saline-based solution.
 Avoid pressure on the area by not sleeping on the side until it heals.

-Why Shouldn’t I Get a Tragus Piercing?
+Why Shouldn’t I Get A Tragus Piercing?

 The tragus piercing will require vigilant aftercare practices.
 Don’t get it if you know that you can’t adhere to a cleaning schedule.